purton-tech/cloak/README.md

 * `/infra` - Infrastructure as Code.
 Pulumi.
 * `/protos` - Protobuf definitions for the API.
 * `/migrations` - Database migrations for building the Postgres Database.
 * `/www` - The website.
-Built with Zola statci site generator.
+Built with Zola static site generator.
 * `Earthfile` - Build for CICD.

 ## Alternatives